 Color and Pattern

-Color and pattern are essential when it comes to your upholstery fabric of choice.
-They can often contribute to the creation of a vibe that suits your needs.
+Color and pattern are essential for your upholstery fabric of choice.
+They can often contribute to creating a vibe that suits your needs.
 For homes, lighter solid colors can create an airy, inviting mood to the space.
 Darker colors, however, will do well in hiding dirt and wear.
 Some people go for neutral colors and simple patterns as they go with many different décor styles.

 When choosing a fabric based on durability, you will need to consider what kind of fabric you will need, where it will be placed, and whether you have kids or pets.
 These factors will determine how durable the fabric you need will be.
 Durability can also come in the form of stain resistance, water repellant, and UV resistance.

 There are other factors apart from those mentioned above that you may want to consider.
 These include allergens and antimicrobial resistance.
-Children, pets, and the elderly need extra care when it comes to allergens as some materials can be detrimental to their health.
+Children, pets, and the elderly need extra care regarding allergens as some materials can harm their health.

 In care homes, most of the furniture is health compliant.
 This is done so that the environment is not susceptible to infection.
 It is important that upholstery fabrics used in senior care homes do not support microbial growth.